hexters/hexa-docs/README.V2.md

 ## Multi Tenancy

 Filament Hexa supports multi-tenancy.
-The `HexaRole` model includes a `team_id` field and a `team` relationship.
-You can integrate it with Filament’s multi-tenancy system.
+The `HexaRole` model includes a `team_id` field and `team` relationship.
+You can integrate it with Filament's multi-tenancy setup.

 ## Vendor Publish

-To override the role model (e.g., to customize tenant relationships), publish the config:
+To override the role model (e.g., for customizing tenant relationships), publish the config:

 ```bash
 php artisan vendor:publish --provider="Hexters\Hexa\HexaServiceProvider"